joegirolamo/SketchPlugins/README.md

 Adds minor (but important) functionality to [Josh Puckett](https://github.com/joshpuckett/SketchPlugins)'s "Save Page to PNG" plugin.

 * __Page Name Appended to Filename__ - The exported PNG includes the name of the page that has been exported.
 "SketchProject.png" would now be something like "SketchProject-Page1.png"
-* __Background Color__ - The exported PNG no longer has a transparent background which made it hard to distinguish between artboards/objects when sharing over things like CloudApp.
+* __Background Color__ - The exported PNG no longer has a transparent background which made it hard to distinguish between artboards/objects when sharing on applications like CloudApp.